TobiMichael96/minimalistic-uploader/README.md

 This simple PHP script will upload any files to your server.

 > :warning: **Security warning**: There is absolutely no security guaranteed, so you have to take care about this yourself.
+ See the [NGINX docs](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) how to secure your NGINX server with basic HTTP authentication.

 ## Installation